Mevagissey Village: Is It Worth Visiting?

 I would recommend Mevagissey most strongly to people who like harbour villages for their mood rather than for a long list of attractions.
 If you enjoy walking round somewhere old and slightly uneven, stopping for food, looking at boats, and taking your time over a place that does not need much explaining, this is very likely to suit you.

-Dog owners should find it fairly workable as a harbour stop, but I would keep the plan simple and check venue-specific rules before you go.
+Dog owners should find it fairly workable as a harbour stop, though venue-specific rules vary.
 Outdoors is usually the easy part.
-Indoors varies.
+Indoors varies, and nearby beach restrictions need checking in summer.

-If I were choosing the best version of a Mevagissey visit, I would go earlier in the day and I would choose late spring or early autumn over the busiest stretch of August.
-That is when the village is easiest to enjoy.
+If I were choosing the best version of a Mevagissey visit, I would go earlier in the day and choose late spring or early autumn over the busiest stretch of August.

-By car is the simplest option for most people.
+By car is the simplest option for many visitors.
 In practical terms, you are heading down from the St Austell side, and the final run into the village is where the roads start to feel narrower and the visit becomes a bit more fiddly.
-That is another reason not to overcomplicate the parking.

 FAQ